-As cockatoos generally are seen in groups they are seen to be symbolic of community and reminds the wearer of the textile of the importance of community, harmony and tolerance.
-The floral pattern hunda rangga refers to a textile that is reminiscent of the Indian patola pattern.
-In the past this motif would only have been worn by nobility.
+As cocktoos are generally seen in a flock, this motif is symbolic of community, and along with harmony and tolerance, reminds the wearer of its importance.
+The ruha motif refers to deer and symbolizes high caste, while the floral pattern, hunda rangga, refers to a textile reminiscent of the Indian patola pattern.
+Historically this motif would only have been worn by nobility.

 Information about the makers will be supplied with each cloth.